-We design sustainable product packaging from a palm leaf that is an agricultural by-product in India and can be shaped without additives, using heat and pressure alone.
-Therefore, the packaging is completely natural and after use. compostable.
+We design sustainable product packaging from palm leaf, which is an agricultural by-product in India and can be shaped using heat and pressure alone, without any additives.
+The packaging is therefore completely natural and can be recycled after use. compostable.

 Alexandra and I studied communication design together in Berlin and have known each other for seven years now.
 When we traveled to India for a semester abroad in 2014, we not only got to know the beauty and culture of the country, but were unfortunately also confronted with the extreme waste pollution.
-On our travels we found in every corner of the most beautiful nature Plastic waste in the environment.
-At the same time, we were able to observe how natural materials are traditionally processed and used in India.
-We were totally fascinated by the exciting properties and natural beauty of these materials and thought, with a modern design this can offer a good, functional alternative.
-So we looked more intensively at different materials and finally developed the concept for Arekapak as part of our bachelor thesis.
+On our travels, we found litter in every corner of the most beautiful nature Plastic waste in the environment.
+At the same time, we were also able to observe how natural materials are traditionally processed and used in India.
+We were totally fascinated by the exciting properties and natural beauty of these materials and thought that a modern design could offer a good, functional alternative.
+So we took a closer look at different materials and finally developed the concept for Arekapak as part of our bachelor's thesis.

 We got to know Babu during our time in India at college.
-He has supported our idea since the very beginning and bridges the gap between cultures for us.
-He himself comes from a small village in southern India and is the first person to have made it from there to the master's program.
-Therefore he knows the facets of the culture within the country and the differences between city and country life very well.
+He has supported our idea from the very beginning and bridges the gap between cultures for us.
+He himself comes from a small village in southern India and is the first person to have made it from there to a Master's degree course.
+He is therefore very familiar with the facets of culture within the country and the differences between urban and rural life.

 What development are you responding to with the sustainable packaging?

 As a result of globalization and the Climate change a new environmental awareness is emerging among the population and an acceptance of responsibility towards future generations.
-We live in a time in which we have to rethink in order not to sink completely in our own plastic waste.
-That's why more and more consumers are becoming vocal in their support for sustainability.
-Consumer desires naturally influence the packaging industry as well.
-Many players in the retail and packaging industries state that sustainability is increasingly important for survival in the market and are looking for new solutions.
-In addition, new legal regulations are pushing retailers to rethink.
-The most recent of these is, of course, the EU Commission's planned ban on various plastic articles.
+We are living in a time when we need to rethink our approach to avoid completely drowning in our own plastic waste.
+This is why more and more consumers are speaking out in favor of sustainability.
+The wishes of consumers naturally also influence the packaging industry.
+Many players in the retail and packaging industry are stating that sustainability is increasingly important for survival in the market and are looking for new solutions.
+In addition, new legislation is forcing retailers to rethink their approach.
+Of course, the EU Commission's planned ban on various plastic items is the latest example.

-We are currently experiencing the interest from trade and industry ourselves.
-We regularly receive inquiries from the most diverse areas of application.
-Of course, this gives us a lot of tailwind and we very much hope that we can contribute a part to plastic avoidance.
+We are currently feeling the interest from trade and industry ourselves.
+We regularly receive inquiries from a wide range of applications.
+This naturally gives us a lot of momentum and we very much hope that we can play our part in reducing plastic.

 How and where is the sustainable packaging produced?

 Our packaging is made from the leaf of the areca palm.
-The areca palm has been cultivated for its fruit in India for thousands of years and the palm leaf is produced in huge quantities as an agricultural by-product.
-No trees have to be cleared because the large leaves fall from the tree like leaves.
-So far, however, only a small part of it is used.
+The areca palm has been cultivated in India for thousands of years for its fruit and the palm leaf is a huge agricultural by-product.
+No trees need to be felled, as the large leaves fall from the tree like foliage.
+So far, however, only a small proportion has been used.
 The raw material can be pressed into shape without the use of artificial additives.
 The leaves are collected, washed and soaked, then dried in the sun and finally pressed into shape using only heat and pressure.

-The production will be done in India by local manufactures.
-Production with local small farmers is particularly close to our hearts, as the added value remains in the country, supports livelihoods in rural regions there and strengthens the independence of women.
+Production will be carried out in India by local manufacturers.
+Local production with small farmers is particularly important to us, as the added value remains in the country, supports livelihoods in rural regions and strengthens the independence of women.
 A social and sustainable value chain is very important to us overall.

-The material of the packaging has great properties that fit well in the food sector.
-The material is very stable and thus offers optimal pressure protection for transport.
-The most important property is, of course, that the packaging can be completely returned to the natural cycle at the end of its life span.
-But aesthetics are also a big selling point.
-Our natural packaging all has unique grains and simply looks chic 😉.
+The packaging material has great properties that are well suited to the food sector.
+The material is very stable and therefore offers optimum pressure protection for transportation.
+The most important feature is, of course, that the packaging can be completely returned to the natural cycle at the end of its life.
+But aesthetics are also a major selling point.
+Our natural packaging all has unique grain patterns and simply looks chic. 😉

-We envisage our market entry in the area of product packaging for foodstuffs such as fruit and vegetables, small-particle fruits and dry products.
-Thanks to a water-repellent surface, the material can also hold water for several hours, and it is resistant to heat and cold.
-Therefore, (frozen) products are also conceivable, which can then be prepared directly in the oven or microwave.
-Later, our packaging can also be used in the take-away, as well as in the non-food sector.
+We envisage our market entry in the area of product packaging for foodstuffs such as fruit and vegetables, small fruits and dry products.
+Thanks to its water-repellent surface, the material can also hold water for several hours and is resistant to heat and cooling.
+(Frozen) products that can then be prepared directly in the oven or microwave are therefore also conceivable.
+Later on, our packaging can also be used in the take-away and non-food sectors.

-At the moment, we are in exchange with many potential customers to determine which products are really suitable.
+We are currently in contact with many potential customers to determine which products are really suitable.
 In this way, we can ensure that we develop packaging that is marketable and can actually replace some of the classic plastic packaging.

-The use of the material also has limits, of course.
+Of course, the use of the material also has its limits.
 For example, our packaging is not (yet) completely airtight.
-However, we want to conduct further research in the future in order to develop a variant of sealing without Plastic to work out.
-This is then of course insanely exciting, as we could replace even more plastic packaging.
+However, we want to conduct further research in the future in order to develop a variant of sealing without Plastic to develop.
+This is of course incredibly exciting, as we could replace even more plastic packaging.